hacks-guide/Guide_Vita/docs/yamt.md

     + This is your unofficial storage device's memory
 1. Press <Btn btn="triangle" /> to bring up the menu
 1. Press <Btn btn="confirm" /> on paste and wait for it to finish

+#### Section IV - Mounting SD2VITA

-1. Once done, exit VitaShell and open the Settings application
+1. Open the Settings application
 1. Navigate to `Devices` -> `Storage Devices`
+1. Enable "Use YAMT" to enable the YAMT driver
 1. Set `ux0:` to "SD2Vita"
-1. Set `uma0:` to "Memory Card"
+1. Set `uma0:` to "Default"
-    + If you're not using a physical memory card in the memory card slot, select "Internal Storage"
-1. Hold the power button and select "Power Off"
-1. Power on your device to reboot
+1. Hold the power button and select "Power Off", then power on your device

 ___